Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Conclusions

 \section{Conclusions}

 In this study, we introduce Ocean-E2E, a hybrid framework merging data-driven and numerical methods for end-to-end marine heatwave (MHW) forecasting.
-By resolving mesoscale advection and air-sea interactions with a dynamic kernel, it delivers stable 40-day global-to-regional MHW predictions in both simulation and forecast tasks.
-Neural assimilation enables independent high-resolution forecasting with enhanced accuracy and stability, via rapid error stabilization.
-Results confirm its robustness across scales, advancing MHW prediction and climate insights.
+By resolving mesoscale advection and air-sea interactions with a dynamic kernel, it effectively bridges the gap between physical interpretability and computational efficiency, delivering stable 40-day global-to-regional MHW predictions in both simulation and forecast tasks.
+Crucially, neural assimilation enables independent global forecasting with enhanced accuracy and stability.
+Comprehensive results confirm its robustness across scales, advancing MHW prediction and providing critical support for understanding the multi-scale evolution of extreme ocean climate events.